investmentCalc/investment-calculator/README.md

 ## Contact or contributions

 If you identify a methodology issue, unclear documentation, or calculator behavior that should be explained more precisely, please open an issue or pull request in this repository.
-For questions related to the live website, use the contact options listed on https://investment-calculator.net.
+For questions related to the live website, use the email info@investment-calculator.net.